Microscopic optical potentials from a Greens function approach: Introduction

 Nuclear reactions serve a twofold purpose in nuclear physics studies.
 On the one hand, they are an essential experimental tool to probe our knowledge of nuclear structure in accelerated beam facilities.
 On the other hand, they are at the basis of applications in nuclear astrophysics, medicine, energy, industry, and national security \cite{LRP2023,brown2024motivations}.
 The experimental availability of unstable nuclear species in radioactive beam facilities, and the relevance of reaction rates involving nuclei away from stability, underscores the need for a quantitatively accurate description of reaction processes in exotic isotopes.
 In particular, it is pressing to integrate recent advances in nuclear structure, applied to nuclei far from the valley of stability, and the quest for a unified description of the structure and reaction aspects of nuclear collisions is a highly active area of research.

-In this context, the essential role played by the nucleon-nucleus effective interaction, also called the Optical Potential (OP), has been widely recognized by the community \cite{HebbornNPDH2022,ThompsonN2009}.
-OPs are essential ingredients in the analyses of direct reactions, such as elastic and inelastic scattering, transfer reactions, breakup and knockout reactions, etc. They are also necessary ingredients to describe the interaction between the reaction constituents both in the entrance and exit channels in the compound nucleus reactions, allowing for the calculation of transmission coefficients in the context of the Hauser-Feshbach statistical model.
+In this context, the community widely recognizes the essential role of {the optical potential (OP), which describes the interaction of a nucleon with a target nucleus accounting for its composite nature} \cite{HebbornNPDH2022,ThompsonN2009, Dickhoff:19}.
+OPs are essential ingredients in the analyses of direct reactions, such as elastic and inelastic scattering, transfer reactions, breakup and knockout reactions, etc. They are also necessary ingredients to describe the interaction between the reaction constituents both in the entrance and exit channels in the compound nucleus reactions, allowing for the calculation of transmission coefficients in the Hauser-Feshbach statistical model \cite{ThompsonN2009}.
+Radioactive-beam facilities explore nuclei far from stability, and modeling rare-isotope reactions requires accurate OPs, which may challenge existing models.

 Non-dispersive \cite{BecchettiG1969,Perey:76,VarnerTMLC1991,KoningD2003,PruittER2023} and dispersive \cite{MorillonR2004,MorillonR2007} phenomenological OPs fitted on stable isotopes to elastic scattering and other reaction data are very successful in their dedicated range of applicability.
 Observables such as charge densities and single particle spectra can be added to the body of fitted experimental data in order to derive phenomenological dispersive OPs making use of Green's function approaches \cite{MahauxS1991,MahzoonCDDW2014,AtkinsonD2019,Dickhoff:19}.
 Although phenomenological dispersive OPs allow for a connection with the nuclear many-body structure through the Dyson equation (see, e.g., \cite{Dickhoff:05,Dickhoff:19}), it is unclear whether they will provide reliable predictions for unstable isotopes such as those that play an important role in reaction networks relevant for astrophysical and societal applications.
 Some of these isotopes are experimentally available in radioactive beam facilities.
 Therefore, a more explicit and direct link with the underlying structure is desirable, and even essential in regions of the nuclear chart where experimental information is scarce or non-existent \cite{HebbornNPDH2022}.